stanleyn/beautiful-jekyll/Fun.md

 #subtitle: Why you'd want to go on a date with me
 ---

-I love running in all forms- trail, road, track, etc. I also like to practice 'power' yoga (e.g. the kind that is basically gymnastics ;) ) and explore beautiful trails.
+I love running in all forms- trail, road, track, etc. I also like to practice 'power' yoga (e.g. the kind that is basically gymnasticsm ;)) and explore beautiful trails.

 And some fun photos: